mo-mo35/FHIR-AWS-Practice-Project/README.md

 ### 3. Visualizations

-I decided to use Jupyter Notebooks to customize my visualizations and export the tables.
-To see the graphs alone look under /visualizations, otherwise the tables in csv format and full notebook are under /notebooks
+I used Jupyter Notebooks to create some prototype visualizations before exporting my tables as CSV files to use PowerBI to create a final dashboard.
+The notebook and csv files are under /notebooks and the prototype graphs and final dashboard are under /visualizations